 - 1/2 teaspoon dried oregano

 - 1/4 teaspoon dried ground rosemary

-- 1/2 cup quick oats - Use gluten-free oats if you'd like this dish to be gluten-free.
+- 1/2 cup quick oats (gluten-free oats if desired) or breadcrumbs

 - Preheat oven to 350°F.